gcuddy/gcuddy.github.io/_posts/2018-11-07-dont-make-art-in-terms-of-risk.md

 We could even phrase it as a pithy formula, like: **Great Art = Unconscious + Clarity**.

-If I consciously decide, I'M GOING TO MAKE RISKY ART, I will be working from the conscious, and it will be patchwork.
+If I consciously decide "I'm going to make risky art", I will be working from the conscious, and it will be patchwork.

 The art you can make is the art only you can make.
 It's always you. **Make bold art from the unconscious, and strive for clarity and rigor**.
 The rest is kind of BS.

-I feel bad these days quoting Mamet, but he put it really well in *Three Uses of a Knife*:

-> Artists don’t wonder, “What is it good for?”
-They aren’t driven to “create art,” or to “help people,” or to “make money.”
-They are driven to lessen the burden of the unbearable disparity between their conscious and unconscious minds, and so to achieve peace.